 The robot hardware is progressively becoming more complex, which leads to growing interest in applying machine learning and statistics approaches within the robotics community.
 At the same time, there has been a growth within the machine learning community in using robots as motivating applications for new algorithms and formalisms.
 Considerable evidence of this exists in the use of robot learning approaches in high-profile competitions such as RoboCup and the DARPA Challenges, and the growing number of research programs funded by governments around the world.
 Additionally, the volume of research is increasing, as shown by the number of robot learning papers accepted to IROS and ICRA, and the corresponding number of learning sessions.

 The primary goal of the Technical Committee on Robot Learning is to act as a focus point for wide distribution of technically rigorous results in the shared areas of interest around robot learning.
 Without being exclusive, such areas of research interest include:

-[March 28, 2012] New workshop organized by the TC at AIMSA 2012 on "Advances in Robot Learning and Human-Robot Interaction".
+[March 28, 2012] New AIMSA 2012 Workshop organized by the TC on "Advances in Robot Learning and Human-Robot Interaction".
 The workshop will be held on September 12, 2012 in Varna, Bulgaria.
 More information at the website of the workshop: http://kormushev.com/AIMSA-2012/

 [March 13, 2012] New chairs of the TC.
 After three very successful years for this TC on Robot Learning, the founding chairs Jan Peters, Jun Morimoto, Russ Tedrake and Nicholas Roy are stepping down as chairs of the committee.
 They will be replaced by Petar Kormushev, Edwin Olson, Ashutosh Saxena, and Wataru Takano who have kindly agreed to take the reign of the committee.
 Please see the changes in the mailing list addresses here.